11 Alternative winter activities in Scotland

 © The A1 Steam Locomotive Trust

-If you’re not quite sure how to spend your time in Scotland, or maybe you’re looking for a bit of everything, why not venture on a guided tour or experience?
+If you’re not quite sure how to spend your time in Scotland, or maybe you’re looking for a bit of everything, why not try a guided tour or experience?

-You are spoilt for choice here – from historic walking tours of our ancient cities and exploring Scotland by train to ticking off famous filming locations up and down the country.
-These tours range from half and full day ventures to weekend and even week-long trips, it all depends on what you fancy exploring during your time in Scotland.
+You're spoilt for choice here – from historic walking tours of our ancient cities and exploring Scotland by train to ticking off famous filming locations up and down the country.
+These tours range from half and full day adventures to weekend and even week-long trips, it all depends on what you fancy during your time in Scotland.

 If you’d prefer to head out at your own pace to discover our towns, cities and countryside locations, choose one of our itineraries to follow and you won’t be disappointed by what you discover.